Friday, April 30, 2021

 scatter over their mica,

-it seems, though impossible,
+it seems, impossibly,

-that they are glad to cry.
+they are glad to cry.

-to weep is to live,
+to weep is to live.

 especially in a trench

-that gnawed your world down,
+that gnawed the world away,

-leaving only outcasts,
+leaving only outcast remnants.

-to weep is to live,
+to weep is to live.

-especially for worn out stones,
+especially for stones

 impaled on the fork of a gulch,

-morsels for the desert.
+morsels for an endless desert.

 ================================